apollo

 NSD Suspension may cause side effects such as nausea, vomiting, or diarrhoea.
 If these side effects persist or worsen, please consult your doctor.

 NSD Suspension is not an antibiotic.
-It belongs to the class of drugs called non-steroidal anti-inflammatory drugs (NSAIDs; pain-relieving drug) which helps in relieving pain associated with several disease conditions.
+It belongs to the class of drugs called non-steroidal anti-inflammatory drugs (NSAIDs; pain-relieving drugs), which help in relieving pain associated with several disease conditions.

 NSD Suspension does not contain aspirin.
 It contains Nimesulide.

-NSD Suspension is safe if used as per the dose and duration prescribed by your doctor.
+NSD Suspension is safe when used as prescribed by your doctor.

 You can take NSD Suspension for headache only when advised by your doctor.